bitcoin-ring/boltring-docs/docs/quickstart.md

 ## Step 2 - Create an LNBits Wallet

+!!! tip "Do these steps from a PC"
+    The guide assumes you create your LMBits Wallet from a desktop PC.
+You can also use a mobile phone browser but the screens will look different and some steps like scanning QR Codes must be done differently when using a mobile device.

 - Browse to https://legend.lnbits.com/
 - Type a memorable name for your wallet
 - Click "ADD A NEW WALLET"